 Welcome to the Department of Economics

 Economics provides a coherent method of analyzing the distribution and growth of scarce human and material resources.
-Economic principles, when applied, can lead to outcomes which benefit all of society.
-Using resources, human and otherwise, in more intelligent ways increases the likelihood of alleviating poverty, mitigating environmental degradation, and providing for future generations.
+Applying economic principles can lead to outcomes that benefit all of society.
+Using resources in more intelligent ways increases the likelihood of alleviating poverty, mitigating environmental degradation, and providing for future generations.

-In studying economics in our department, faculty members work together with students to develop a common theoretical core and then apply these principles to a wide variety of topics.
+Faculty members in our department work together with students to develop a common theoretical core and then apply these principles to a wide variety of topics.
 In evaluating alternative policies to achieve various objectives, we cast a critical eye at the objectives and the assumptions of the models.
 When possible, we put theoretical models to empirical scrutiny.

 To read more about Clark and Veblen, click here: Famous Carleton Economists